 - Bake for 35-40 minutes.
 The edges should be just pulling away from the pan and the top should spring back when lightly pressed.

 - Cool for 2-3 minutes before inverting onto a wire rack.
 Cool completely and then freeze right on the wire racks.
 They are too moist to handle at this point otherwise.
-Maida says they should be frozen for at least an hour before you try to assemble the cake.
-I froze mine overnight.
-If you’d like you can freeze them for a bit, then wrap them in saran wrap and return to the freezer for up to a few months.
+Freeze for at least an hour before assembling the cake.
+However, once frozen, you can wrap them in plastic wrap and freeze for up to 3 months.

 Frosting

-- Beat together the cream cheese and butter until smooth and fluffy.
+- Beat together the 16 oz cream cheese and ½ cup butter until smooth and fluffy.

-- Add the sugar and vanilla and mix in on low until incorporated.
+- Add the 2 cups powdered sugar and 1 teaspoon vanilla extract and mix in on low until incorporated.
 Then turn the mixer to high and beat for until smooth.

 Assembly

 - Place a frozen cake layer on your cake plate.
-Spread about 2/3 cup of frosting over the layer.
+Spread about ⅔ cup of frosting over the cake.

 - Repeat with the next layer, more frosting and the final cake layer.

-- Spread icing over the sides and top of cake.
+- Spread remaining frosting over the sides and top of cake.

 - Refrigerate until ready to serve and serve cold.